westonganger/paper_trail-association_tracking/README.md

 **PR's will happily be accepted**

-This gem was extracted from PaperTrail in v9.2 to simplify things in PaperTrail and association tracking seperately.
+This gem was extracted from PaperTrail in v9.2 to simplify things in PaperTrail and association tracking separately.
 At this time, `paper_trail` only has a development dependency in order to run the tests.
 If you want use this gem in your project you must add it to your own Gemfile.

 A little history lesson, discussed as early as 2009, and first implemented in late 2014, association